Doublemoses/Schedule1Splitter/README.md

 There are also several autosplits defined, which are all off by default.

 ## Installing
-Download the *ScheduleI.asl* file from the releases section, and place it somewhere convinient.
+Download the latest zip file from the releases section, and extract the *scheduleI.asl* to a convinient location.

 In livesplit, open the layout editor, and add a new element under the menu **Control > Scriptable Auto Splitter**.

 Double click on the *Scriptable Auto Splitter* element in the selection box to open its settings.
-Next to *Script Path*, click the browse button, and select the *ScheduleI.asl* file.
+Next to *Script Path*, click the browse button, and select the *scheduleI.asl* file.

 A box labelled *Advanced* should appear.
 This contains options for all autosplits, which are off by default.
 Tick which options you want to automatically split on.